Humancyyborg/v2-subgraph/README.md

 [Uniswap](https://uniswap.org/) is a decentralized protocol for automated token exchange on Ethereum.

+**Support Cortex and Get Exclusive Access to DEX Bots!**

+We're building advanced DEX bots for the community to support our mission at CoreSwap in redefining  Decentralized  Exchange participating in our presale, you'll gain early access to these bots and receive full setup support.

+For more details, join our Discord at [Coreswap Community](https://discord.gg/AWDgU4WCwV)

 This subgraph dynamically tracks any pair created by the uniswap factory.
 It tracks of the current state of Uniswap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,